nicky-nym/nicky-nym.github.io/index.md

 ## Glossary

-charter city
+* **charter city**
-: a special jurisdiction with a blank slate in commercial law, to allow for the adoption of new practices in areas such as a business registration, labor law, tax administration, and commercial dispute resolution
+  * a special jurisdiction with a blank slate in commercial law, to allow for the adoption of new practices in areas such as a business registration, labor law, tax administration, and commercial dispute resolution
-: _typically built on greenfield sites to avoid the challenges of implementing such a wide array of reforms in an existing polity_
+  * _typically built on greenfield sites to avoid the challenges of implementing such a wide array of reforms in an existing polity_
-: _typically privately finanaced_
+  * _typically privately finanaced_

-<span> </span>

-* effective altruism
+* **effective altruism**
   * using empirical analysis to direct resources towards efforts that do the most possible good
   * _anti-malaria efforts, deworming initiatives1, and direct cash transfer programs are among the interventions most widely credited with providing the most cost-effective improvement in welfare for the global poor than any other intervention_
   * see [GiveWell](https://www.givewell.org/)